danieledenisi7/theCoscience/README.md

 <img width="733" alt="Schermata 2022-04-07 alle 22 26 52" src="https://user-images.githubusercontent.com/92307268/162290179-1ff3e1ea-2f45-44fa-b56d-840d4f5f192f.png">

-At this point, selecting "Include Configuration Intent", allows you to create a configurable Widget, in fact initialize already all the function you need, but REMEMBER: **if you don't need a configurable widget, don't select it!**
+At this point, selecting ``Include Configuration Intent``, allows you to create a configurable Widget, in fact initialize already all the function you need, but REMEMBER: **if you don't need a configurable widget, don't select it!**